REPORT AN OUTAGE

 No, in accordance with the basic principle of a cooperative, each member is treated equitably and fairly.
 Therefore, everyone must pay their fair share so that no rate classification or member classification is subsidizing another.

 Although we do not offer a special or discounted rate, we do have the EnergyUnited Foundation which helps those in need within our service area.
-Through a grant application and approval process, monies can be granted for basic living expenses, medical bills, etc. In addition, the Foundation offers a Heating Assistance program to help during winter months and an Energy Assistance program to help during the summer months.
+Through an application and approval process, grants may be used to pay for items such as shelter, bills, emergencies, and other humane needs.
+In addition, the Foundation offers a Heating Assistance program to help during winter months and an Energy Assistance program to help during the summer months.

 To learn more about the benefits of propane and the many ways to use it in your home or business, give us a call today at 1-800-522-3793.